-- Requires stable groups or cohorts of students, to the extent possible, that would minimize the possibility of student groups to mix with other student groups - Requires, to the extent possible, students to maintain social distancing of 6-feet - Students and staff would be required to wear face coverings indoors and when unable to social distance. - No large group gatherings would be allowed - Protocols for healthy and consistent practices for handwashing
+- Requires stable groups or cohorts of students, to the extent possible, that would minimize the possibility of student groups to mix with other student groups - Requires, to the extent possible, students to maintain social distancing of 6-feet maximize physical distancing. - Students and staff would be required to wear face coverings indoors and when unable to social distance. - No large group gatherings would be allowed - Protocols for healthy and consistent practices for handwashing social-emotional well-being.
+The models reflect the input from staff and parents, and the required provisions for districts noted in SB 98, AB 77, and SB820 which was enacted by the California State Legislature on June 30, 2020 outlining specific instructional requirements for distance learning: